prototypeanugrah/Enhanced-3D-Reconstruction-in-Colonoscopy-Using-Monocular-Depth-and-Pose-Estimation/README.md

 - Visualization: Converts depth maps to heatmaps and creates overlay videos for better visualization.
 - Dataset splitting: Automatically splits the dataset into train, validation, and test sets.
 - Training: Supports fine-tuning of the DepthAnythingV2 model using PyTorch Lightning.
+- Evaluation: Includes metrics for evaluating the performance of the depth estimation model.

 ## Installation